What happened on Richard Quest's first flight in four months - Local News 8

 That’s not going to happen.
 Our companies don’t want us to do it.
 And those on the receiving end don’t want us to come visit.
 There will be some international exhibitions and meetings that take place, but I think they’ll be few and far between.

-It’s really sad.
-A large industry that employs hundreds of thousands, millions of people is about to be fundamentally altered.
+What hurts the most is the calamity for those who work in aviation.
+Airlines have gone bust.
+Job losses in the tens of thousands are about to be inflicted.
+Billions of dollars, euros, yen (but not pounds) have been disbursed to keep aviation flying.

-If we don’t get a vaccine until the middle of next year then I think it’s going to be very difficult to see how the airline industry can thrive.
+If we don’t get a vaccine until the middle of next year then I think it’s going to be very difficult to see how the industry can recover anytime soon.
+I am so impressed by the way the crew on UA14 delivered their service, while knowing the airline has already warned them thousands will be let go.
+I am not sure I would be quite so “welcome on board.”

-Aviation will survive, because governments will ensure it survives, but it won’t be the same.
+As we lifted off from Newark, in the pouring rain, I looked out of the window and thought: “Covid-19 is going to follow me right across the Atlantic.”
+And it did.
+Canada, Greenland, Ireland and into the UK … When we landed in a subdued “Queen’s Terminal” (one of only two currently operating at LHR), there were all the same social distancing signs.
+It doesn’t matter where I had gone, it would be the same.

-When we took off from Newark, it was pouring down with rain and I looked out the window.
-And I thought: “Covid-19 is going to follow me right across the Atlantic.”
+On this trip I will also go to Madrid (MAD), Munich (MUC) and Prague (PRG) and I know I will see versions of those signs again and again.
+Covid may have changed everything about flying, but it hasn’t stopped me wanting to hear those magic words, “Cabin crew, doors to automatic; prepare the cabin for takeoff!”

 Comments